ufo-github/ponyfoo/posts/2013-06-25_organizing-your-css-with-bootstrap.md

 ### More Bootstrapping ###

-It's features don't just end with scaffolding.
+Its features don't just end with scaffolding.
 A comprehensive list of [basic styles](http://twitter.github.io/bootstrap/base-css.html "Fundamental HTML Styles") for tables, forms, buttons, and images, is also included.
 Right out the box!

 These are _pretty straightforward_, so I won't go into detail, how hard can it be to _create a large button_?